BitCANN/bitcann-contracts/README.md

 **Internal Auth NFT:**

-The Internal Auth NFT, along with the Ownership NFT, is used to prove ownership to the domain contract.
-The internalAuthNFT is minted to the domain contract that is responsible to control the name and contains the same registrationID as the ownershipNFT.
+The Internal Auth NFT, along with the Ownership NFT, is used to prove ownership to the name contract.
+The internalAuthNFT is minted to the name contract that is responsible to control the name and contains the same registrationID as the ownershipNFT.
-To interact with the domain contract, one must provide ownershipNFT and use the internalAuthNFT that have the same registrationID.
+To interact with the name contract, one must provide ownershipNFT and use the internalAuthNFT that have the same registrationID.

 **External Auth NFT:**

-The External Auth NFT is used to prove that a domain contract is already owner by someone.
-It is minted to the domain contract that is responsible to control the name and does not contain anything in its commitment.
+The External Auth NFT is used to prove that a name contract is already owner by someone.
+It is minted to the name contract that is responsible to control the name and does not contain anything in its commitment.

 #### What if the incentive system is not 100% effective?

 In rare instances, a name may be claimed by two different bidders in separate auctions.
 The legitimate owner will be the bidder with the lower registrationID.
-Each domain contract includes a built-in function that allows anyone to present two competing pairs of internal and external auth NFTs and burn the one with the higher registrationID.
+Each name contract includes a built-in function that allows anyone to present two competing pairs of internal and external auth NFTs and burn the one with the higher registrationID.

 As mentioned earlier, it will become impossible for the party with the mismatched registrationID in their ownershipNFT and internalAuthNFT to use the name, rendering the ownershipNFT issued to the party with the higher registrationID ineffective.